glegoux/mdf/README.md

 4) Run your exercise with the script `launch`.

-5) If your results are correct for each `input.txt`, you can go to the next exercise.
+5) If your results are correct for each `input<i>.txt`, you can go to the next exercise.

 **Note**: Each exercise folder contains :
 -